lucarv/connfac-lab/LAB 2/README.md

 ### Create a new job

 In the Azure portal, go to Create a resource > Internet of Things > Stream Analytics Job.
 W have already done this once, the difference is that now we will choose "Edge" as Hosting environment.
-As before, we need to configure a source (input), a query and a sink (output).
+As before, we need to configure an input, a query and an output.
 In the Edge case both input and output will be Edge Hub (for reasons that should be clear to us now).
+Note that the name of your input and output are important, as they need to match the entry points in your modules.
 For the query, we will replace the default quesry with the following query:
 ```
 SELECT
     'reset' AS command